Pirates vs. Angels Player Props Betting Odds

 MLB Props Today: Los Angeles Angels

-- The Angels will send Shohei Ohtani (7-5) to the mound for his 11th start this season.
+- Reid Detmers (2-6) will take the mound for the Angels, his 18th start of the season.

-- Ohtani has started 10 games this season, and he's lasted five or more innings 17 times.
-He averages 5.8 innings per appearance.
+- In 17 starts this season, Detmers has lasted five or more innings 13 times, with an average of 5.4 innings per appearance.

-- He has made 18 appearances and finished three of them without allowing an earned run.
+- He has one appearance this season with zero earned runs allowed out of his 17 chances this season.

 |Opponent